 All customer and our data is stored on Amazon Web Services and we do not share customer data with any other 3rd parties without a written agreement.

-In order to derive maximum value from Layer, users can set up integrations with tools like GitHub or JIRA for example.
+In order to derive maximum value from Layer and other Stepsize products like our Better Git Blame package for Atom, users can set up integrations with tools like GitHub or JIRA for example.
 Layer only requires read access for any of these integrations.

 The only personally identifiable information Stepsize will get access to is your GitHub account information that you provide when signing up.
 These, along with our logs, will never be shared with any third party.